ShaunCurtis/Blazr.OnAfterRender/OnAfterRender-Article.md

 ## StateHasChanged

 `StateHasChanged` doesn't render the component.
 It simply places a `RenderFragment` on the Renderer's queue.
 There is no direct execution linkage between calling `StateHasChanged` and the renderer running the `RenderFragment` placed on the queue.
 The queue is serviced by a totally separate process running on the `Synchronisation Context`.
-If you execute a block of synchronous code with a call to `StateHasChanged` in the middle, the component will not render until after that synchronous block completes.
+If you execute a block of synchronous code with a call to `StateHasChanged` in the middle, the component can't render until after that synchronous block completes.

 ## So What is OnAfterRender?